kwfcfc/ucb-cs61bl/README.md

 - **Lower Memory & CPU Usage:**
   VS Code provides a lightweight and responsive experience, making it ideal for systems with limited resources or when working inside containers.

+#### IntelliJ Support via JetBrains Gateway
+IntelliJ IDEA is also supported via JetBrains Gateway.
+The devcontainer includes the necessary plugins so you can connect and use IntelliJ remotely inside Docker, even though VS Code is the main editor by default.
 ### Java Runtime: GraalVM 24 vs OpenJDK 17

 - **GraalVM 24** is used as the Java runtime inside the container, instead of the standard OpenJDK 17.